 Oklahoma State (-3) 24, Iowa State 21 (53½): As expected Spencer Sanders returned for Oklahoma State and the Cowboys never trailed in this game for the Big XII lead.
 Iowa State answered each of the first two scores as the game was tied 14-14 in the third quarter but after a 66-yard Breece Hall run tied the game, Sanders delivered a score not even two minutes later.
 Oklahoma State added a field goal in the fourth quarter to lead by 10 and forced a pair of punts to effectively end the game.
 Iowa State would get the ball back with about three minutes to go and made the most of the opportunity eventually cashing in with a 20-yard touchdown pass in the final minute.
 The PAT made it a three-point final, meaning a push for many but a win for those Iowa State early in the week or a win for a few folks that caught -2½ on Oklahoma State during brief periods Friday night or Saturday morning.

-Bobby Dalton Thanksgiving Weekend Package$99.00 Add to cart
+*Bobby Dalton May Baseball Subscription$229.00 Add to cart

 *Bobby Dalton NHL Hockey Playoff Package$299.00 Add to cart